Juuni Senshi Bakuretsu Eto Ranger: Evil-Spirited Monsters

-Nyanma's master and the Jarei Monsters' leader.
+Nyanma's master and the Jyarei Monsters' leader.
 It is the true antagonist of the series, who manipulated her into becoming Nyanma.
 It attempts to destroy the Novel Worlds, but is destroyed by the Rangers.

 Production

 The series was produced by Shaft, with Kunitoshi Okajima as chief director, Mayori Sekijima as series composition writer, Takeshi Ike and Osamu Totsuka as composers, and Noritaka Suzuki as character designer.
 Several episodes were outsourced outside of Shaft: Big Bang handled episodes 3, 7, 15, and 21; Office AO handled episodes 9, 14, 20, 25, 31, 36; San Kikaku handled episodes 11 and 17; and Samtack handled episodes 24, 29, 35.